Remember The Dukes of Hazzard? There really is a Hazard, Kentucky (one z only, thank you), and I spent the best year of my professional life there.

 I asked my own doctor, a talented and dedicated young family practitioner from a nearby county, where I could find a good personal trainer.
 He just smiled tolerantly and informed me that, in his opinion, a personal trainer would starve in Hazard.

 However, the mountain people accept hardship, illness and injuries as part of living.
 Most importantly, death is viewed as a part of life.
 One day, one of the housekeepers at the hotel, who had been briefly absent, mentioned that she had attended an uncle’s funeral.
 I expressed my condolences, and then asked if his death had been sudden, or expected as a result of illness.
 She answered, “Oh, I think he expected it.
 He went and dug his grave two days before”.
 I reflected on how death today can feel like a defeat for the physician, as well as the fact that a goodly part of the cost of medicine occurs as doctors or relatives push to prolong the last few months of life.
+You’re willing to do anything you can to ensure that the family has extra time with their loved one, and for physicians, this can grant them a small sense of happiness in knowing they did everything they could.
+Even if it means advising the relatives on how to pay for the funeral or memorial service through crowdfunding efforts, like those you can find at GoFundMe, (see page here for more details), the physicians will be able to help these families in their time of need.
+Sometimes it’s the smallest things that can have the biggest impact.
 I hope that I can deal with the inevitability of my own death with this degree of acceptance and composure.

 As a result of unemployment and poverty, drugs, primarily marijuana and Oxycontin, are a significant problem.
 However, the dynamics of drug dealing are complex and different in the mountains.
 The State of Kentucky receives considerable revenue from coal taxes.
 However, these funds, like a river disappearing in the desert, seem to leach into the ground in the more affluent and vote-rich areas of the state, with only a trickle reaching the people who earn them.
 This engenders considerable bad feeling, and there is a definite lack of loyalty toward the state government.
 Many drug dealers fix roads and bridges, becoming an asset to the community, and receive protection in return.
 After a raid on his house revealed ten tons of marijuana in a basement vault, the largest dealer in the county escaped in his truck up a creek bed and eluded police for months.
 He was thought to have hidden in caves in the mountains and to have been supplied with food by his neighbors.
 He appeared regularly to give interviews with local reporters, while embarrassed police hunted him fruitlessly.